jmcclenon/AWS/IAM.md

 IAM is universal.
 It does not apply to regions at this time.

-The root account is simply the account created when first your account is first setup.
+The root account is simply the account created when your account is first setup.
 It has complete admin access.

-New users have NO permissions when first created.
+New users have NO permissions when they are first created.
+Permission must be assigned to all new users of the admin console.

-New users are assigned Access Key ID and Secret Access Keys when first created.
+New users are assigned Access Key ID/Secret Access Keys when first created.

 The Access Key ID/Secret Access Keys are not the same as a password, and you cannot use the Access Key ID/Secret Key to login to the console.